jkosnikowski/F18-Sim-Pit/README.md

 Most of the files contained within are from OPEN HORNET

-I did not create the Files I Do Not Own the files I have made minor changes to fit my Sim, or to change them to Print or assemble better The files are the *.STL.
+I did not create the Files
+I Do Not Own the files

+I have made minor changes to fit my cockpit, or to change them to Print or assemble better The files are the *.STL.

 The original native files can be found on